MerosCrypto/Meros/docs/RPC/Personal.md

 ### `setMnemonic`

-`setMnemonic` creates a new wallet using the passed in mnemonic and password.
+`setMnemonic` creates a new wallet using the passed in Mnemonic and password.
 This is irreversible and will delete the existing Wallet, having the node lose all access to the current Merit Holder and all funds.

 Arguments:
-- `mnemonic` (string): Optional; creates a new Mnemonic if omitted.
+- `mnemonic` (string; optional): Creates a new Mnemonic if omitted.
-- `password` (string): Optional; defaults to "" if omitted, as according to the BIP 39 spec.
+- `password` (string; optional): Defaults to "" if omitted, as according to the BIP 39 spec.

 The result is a bool of true.